-As this is a first pilot study investigating capillary pathologies by DVNC in patients with psoriasis vulgaris, a formal sample size calculation is neither applicable nor feasible.
-A sample size of 75 complete and evaluable datasets is sufficient to assess the potential impact of psoriasis on capillary pathologies by descriptive statistics.
-It is planned to investigate 50 patients with psoriasis vulgaris alone or psoriasis vulgaris accompanied by psoriasis arthritis and to compare the results to 25 healthy subjects.
-Taking into account a dropout rate of 20%, at least 96 patients shall be recruited.
-All endpoints will be analyzed descriptively by tabulation of the measures of the empirical distributions.
-Depending on the scale level of the variables, means, standard deviations, medians, and first and third quartiles, as well as either minimum and maximum or absolute and relative frequency, will be reported.
-Descriptive P-values of the corresponding statistical tests comparing results of patients to healthy subjects will be given, together with the associated 95% confidence intervals.
-When appropriate, graphical methods will be used to visualize the findings.
+vulgaris alone or psoriasis vulgaris accompanied by psoriasis arthritis and to compare the results to 50 healthy subjects.
+The resulting group allocation is sufficient to determine an effect size of 0.7 (Cohen's d) with a t test at 5% significance level and 80% power.
+Taking into account a dropout rate of 20%, at least 127 patients shall be recruited.
+All endpoints will be analysed descriptively by tabulation of the measures of the empirical distributions.
+Depending on the scale level of the variables, means, SD, medians and first and third quartiles, as well as either minimum and maximum or absolute and relative frequency, will be reported.
+Descriptive p values of the corresponding statistical tests comparing results of patients with healthy subjects will be given, together with the associated 95% CIs.
+When appropriate, graphical methods will be used to visualise the findings.